West Eagle Meadow Campground

 Directions

-From La Grande, travel south on State Highway 203 for 14 miles to Union; turn left on East Beakman Street and continue on Highway 203 for 14 miles to Catherine Creek Summit; turn left on Forest Road 77 and follow it 15 miles to the campground entrance on your left after West Eagle Creek crossing.
-From Baker City, head north on Interstate 84 for 5 miles to exit 298; turn right on State Highway 203 and travel 18 miles to Medical Springs; turn right on Big Creek Road for 1.5 miles to Forest Road 67; turn left on Forest Road 67 for 14 miles to Forest Road 77; turn left on Forest Road 77 for 5 miles to campground entrance on your right before West Eagle Creek crossing.
-Advisory: Forest Road 77 is graveled and the last 4 miles are extremely rough, not recommended for passenger cars or trailers.
+From La Grande, Oregon, travel south on State Highway 203 for about 14 miles to Union.
+In Union turn left on East Beakman Street and continue on Highway 203 for 14 more miles to Catherine Creek Summit.
+At the summit turn left on Forest Road 77 and follow it for 15 miles to the campground entrance on your left side after the West Eagle Creek crossing.
+From Baker City, Oregon head north on Interstate 84 for 5 miles to exit 298 (State Highway 203).
+Turn right off Interstate 84 to State 203 Highway and travel 18 miles to Medical Springs.
+In Medical Springs turn right on Big Creek Road and go 1.5 miles to Forest Road 67.
+Turn left on Forest Road 67 and go about 14 miles to Forest Road 77.
+Turn left on Forest Road 77 and go about 5 miles to the campground entrance which is on your right before the West Eagle Creek crossing.
+Advisory: Forest Road 77 is graveled and the last 4 miles are extremely rough and not recommended for passenger cars or trailers.

 Amenities